Skip to main content

 Veracode Scan for VS Code is an extension for the Visual Studio Code IDE that integrates Static Application Security Testing (SAST), Software Composition Analysis (SCA), and Veracode Fix into your Software Development Lifecycle (SDLC).

-From within your IDE, you can:
+From within your IDE:

-• To detect flaws in your code, run Static Analysis scans.
+• To detect flaws in your code, run Static Analysis scans

-• To detect vulnerabilities in open-source libraries and the risk level of open-source licenses, run SCA agent-based scans.
+• To detect vulnerabilities in open-source libraries and the risk level of open-source licenses, run SCA agent-based scans

-• To remediate flaws by applying suggested fixes, use Veracode Fix.
+• To remediate flaws by applying suggested fixes, use Veracode Fix

-• To resolve findings manually, use the provided remediation guidance.
+• To resolve findings manually, use the provided remediation guidance

 Supported versions

-VS Code 1.78.2 or later
+1.78.2 or later

 Supported languages and frameworks